cf2018/browser_use_flask_playwright/README.md

 3. Optionally, enable headless mode.
 4. Submit the prompt and view the live output.
 5. Update the Gemini API key using the provided form.

+- **Browse with AI**: The application uses the `browser-use` Python library to enable AI-driven browsing.
+The agent can navigate to websites, interact with elements, and extract information based on user prompts.

+- **Starting the Agent**: Input your prompt in the web interface, and the agent will execute the task, starting with navigating to `google.com` before proceeding with the prompt.

+- **Updating API Key**: Use the web interface to update the Gemini API key dynamically.

+- **Live Output**: Monitor the agent's progress in real-time through the terminal output displayed on the web interface.

+- **Headless Mode**: Toggle headless mode for browser automation directly from the web interface.

 ## Example Prompt